Tpichardo/post-install-config/README.md

 </p>

 <h1>osTicket: Post-Installation Configuration</h1>
-This tutorial outlines the post-installation configuration of the open-source help desk ticketing system, osTicket.<br />
+This tutorial outlines the post-installation configuration of the open-source help desk ticketing system, osTicket.
+This tutorial is a continuation from [osTicket: Prerequisites and Installation](https://github.com/Tpichardo/osticket-prereq) <br />

 <h2>Environments and Technologies Used</h2>